 As winners of their qualifying group, England were placed into Pot 1 for the Euro 2020 draw and immediately put into Group D in order to play predominantly at Wembley.
-Joining them in Group D are World Cup villains Croatia, qualifying conquerors Czech Republic and old rivals Scotland, the latter securing their spot through the play-offs.
+World Cup villains Croatia, qualifying conquerors Czech Republic and old rivals Scotland joined them in the group, with the latter securing their spot through the play-offs.

 England Golden Boot odds

 Having won the 2018 World Cup Golden Boot, it was no surprise to see Harry Kane as the favourite to win the accolade heading into the tournament.
 After a slow start, Kane has netted four goals in three knockout games and now sits just one behind Cristiano Ronaldo and Patrik Schick at the top of the standings heading into the final.